Momentum Year-Long Journey

 Does Israel require a quarantine upon entering the country?

 All passengers arriving in Israel are required to be in quarantine until they receive results from tests taken upon arrival to Israel.

 Can I arrive in Israel early on my own, before the trip starts or extend my stay in Israel after the trip ends?

-Our preferred travel agent is Go Inspire travel.
+- Our preferred travel agent is Go Inspire travel.
 You can contact them directly to inquire about the group flights by filling out their flight request form or emailing them at firstname.lastname@example.org

 What if Momentum cancels the trips?